CalebBunch/gradientDescentVisualization/README.md

 # gradientDescentVisualization
-Visualization for the Gradient Descent Algorithm written in Python
+Visualization for the Gradient Descent Algorithm written in Python using the pygame graphics lib

 ![screenshot](./gradient_descent.png)